jaronowitz/frankenfit/README.md

   Book](https://jupyterbook.org) and other additional dependencies, as declared by the `docs` extra in `pyproject.toml`.

 * Developer dependencies, as declared by the `dev` extra.
-These are packages that a developer hacking on Frankenfit needs to make full use of the repository, including `pre-commit` for running linters without actually making a commit, `jupyter` for interacting with example notebooks, as well as all of the run-time and test-time dependencies to allow for editor autocompletions and ad hoc testing.
-The developer dependencies are defined in `requirements-dev.txt`, and are automatically installed to the environment created by the `setup-venv-dev` script.
+These are packages that a developer hacking on Frankenfit needs to make full use of the repository, including `tox` for actually running tox, `pre-commit` for running linters without actually making a commit, and so on.
+The `dev` extra itself depends on all of the other extras `[dask,docs,tests]`, so it suffices just to run `pip install -e ".[dev]"` on this repo to get started (which is what the setup script does).

 ### Writing documentation